ONSdigital/dp-find-insights-poc-api/end-to-end.md

     # It is possible to create the instance that does not need a superuser
     # password from localhost, but our scripts are meant to be used against any
-    # type of instance, so for consistency we create the local isntance to
+    # type of instance, so for consistency we create the local instance to
     # expect a superuser password.
     export POSTGRES_PASSWORD=supassword